-What is a "Hot Job"?
+What is a Hot Job?

 When I’m working with clients to develop targeted recruiting plans it’s common to encounter positions that require additional planning in order to successfully fill the vacancy.
 These jobs are those that are in high demand and are often referred to as "hot jobs".

 Which jobs are "hot" can vary by region due to local supply and demand.
 The DC metro region has an added twist in that some positions require the employee hired for that job to have a government security clearance, which results in an additional constraint on the labor supply.

-It is critical to pay employees in "hot jobs" competitively.
+It is critical to pay employees in hot jobs competitively.
 Even if you manage to hire an employee below the going rate for a hot job, your odds of retaining that employee are not good, because recruiters will be actively working to lure that employee to another employer.

-Not all hard to find jobs are "hot jobs".
+Not all hard-to-find jobs are "hot jobs".
 It is valuable for organizations to be introspective (and not just blame the job market) when it comes to exploring why they are having difficulty finding qualified candidates at an acceptable price point.

 Current Hot Jobs in the DC Market

-While this is not a comprehensive list, based on my experience working as an HR consultant alongside my fellow recruiting consultant colleagues with many clients in the DC market, the jobs below are generally considered to be "hot jobs":
+While this is not a comprehensive hot jobs list, based on my experience working as an HR consultant alongside my fellow recruiting consultant colleagues with many clients in the DC market, the jobs below are generally considered hot:

-- Development Specialist (Non-Profit)
+- Development specialists (Non-Profit)

-- Systems Engineer
+- Systems engineers

-- Technical Sales
+- Technical sales representative

-- Registered Nurses
+- Registered nurses

 - Information Security Specialists